UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/cyclobarbital/1/README.md

-# Pentobarbital
+# Cyclobarbital

-Any code for a prescription of Pentobarbital.
-Other names: Pentobarbitone.
-Not used in the UK.
+Any code for a prescription of Cyclobarbital.
+Other names: Cyclobarbitone.
 Code set created from SNOMED searches and then mapped to Read v2, CTV3 and EMIS.

+This drug is not prescribed in the UK.

 ## Prevalence log